Main content

 Air Bangs With Berry Balayage

-Berries are often one of our go-to sources for beauty ideas, and we want to take a bite out of this fruit-inspired balayage.
-We love the contrast between brunette bangs and dark strawberry ends, which slightly edges into fantasy color territory without going overboard.
+From strawberry blonde to cherry cola, brightly-colored fruits often inspire our hair color ideas.
+Right now, we want to take a bite out of this berry-inspired balayage.
+We love the contrast between brunette Korean bangs and dark berry ends, the latter of which slightly edges into fantasy color territory without going overboard.

 Ready to try Korean air bangs?
 Use our salon locator to book an appointment with a stylist near you.
-Discover more viral hair trends and style inspiration on Hair.com.
+Then, discover more haircare advice with our Hair Quiz.

 Orientation message